JEFworks-Lab/jefworks-lab.github.io/_posts/2024-04-22-hospital-shoppable-services.md

 - Who do we expect to be able to exercise this choice?
 - Is it really a choice?
 Can it really be a choice?
 Should it be a choice?

-Of course, with any set of summary statistics like ranges, we should take a look back at the raw data and double check to ensure there have not been any misinterpretations of the data or propagation of errors such as typos from data entry and all the other caveats that come with data encoding.
+Of course, with any set of summary statistics like averages, we should take a look back at the raw data and double check to ensure there have not been any misinterpretations of the data or propagation of errors such as typos from data entry and all the other caveats that come with data encoding.

 Likewise, keep in mind that just because a hospital service is more expensive, that may not necessarily be bad if the more expensive service is associated with improved outcomes.
 However, this discrepancy of healthcare costs by for-profit versus non-profit hospitals has been the subject of much research.
 For example, [Rosenau and Linder in their scientific manuscript "Two Decades of Research Comparing For-Profit and Nonprofit Health Provider Performance in the United States" in 2003](https://onlinelibrary.wiley.com/doi/10.1111/1540-6237.8402001) performed "a systematic review of data-based, peer-reviewed scientific assessments of performance differences between private for-profit and private nonprofit U.S. health care providers published since 1980" to find that "the nonprofits were judged superior 59 percent of the time, the for-profits superior only 12 percent of the time, and for the rest (29 percent), no difference was found or results were mixed."
 In addition, [Devereaux et al in their scientific manuscript "Payments for care at private for-profit and private not-for-profit hospitals: a systematic review and meta-analysis" in 2004](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC419772/) used "eight observational studies, involving more than 350 000 patients altogether and a median of 324 hospitals" and found that "[p]rivate for-profit hospitals result in higher payments for care than private not-for-profit hospitals."